 THE Great Trek involved waves of pioneers called Voortrekkers migrating from the eastern frontier of South Africa’s Cape Colony during the 1830’s and 40’s.
 They aim was to escape British rule and find their promised land.
 Some 12-14 thousand primarily Afrikaans speakers dispersed northward and north-eastward.

-These Voortrekkers were pious, hardy and brave (and possibly a tiny bit bonkers heading off into the wild unknown).
+They were pious, hardy and brave (and possibly a tiny bit bonkers heading off into the wild unknown).
 Their experiences are comparable to those of the pioneers discovering America’s Wild West.
-Setting out to claim new land the Voortrekkers also travelled in covered wagons, but they were pulled by oxen rather than horses, they had to contend with Zulus rather than Red Indians and encountered lions in lieu of wolves.
+Setting out to claim new land the Voortrekkers also travelled in covered wagons, which were pulled by oxen rather than horses.
+They had to contend with Zulus rather than Red Indians and encountered lions in lieu of wolves.

 It was a tough existence.
 Even if they survived clashes with the Zulus and encounters with the wildlife, they still had the home remedies for medical ailments to contend with.
 ‘Cures’ included goat’s manure for treating measles and urine of hare for deafness!